iakshay1/Test-Readme/README.md

 ## Unit Testing

 For beginning the unit test in your local machine open VsCode and go to the terminal and type the below command.
-But befor that check the gem file whether you have the below specified gem files.
+But befor that check whether you have the below specified gems in the gem file.

 ```
 gem 'json_expressions'